EE-MLLM: A Data-Efficient and Compute-Efficient Multimodal Large Language Model: Ablation Study

 \subsection{Visualization}

 We present four examples sampled from BLINK~\cite{fu2024blink} and RealWorldQA~\cite{realworldqa} to assess the impact of the architectural changes in Fig~\ref{fig:visualization}.
 The first example demonstrates that EE-MLLM can perceive fine-grained visual context within the image, such as the color of traffic lights.
 The second and third examples highlight EE-MLLM's ability to comprehend the position of objects.
-Specifically, EE-MLLM can accurately identify guitar's position relative to the table and the dog's position.
-The last example reveals that EE-MLLM can distinguish subtle differences in visual content.
+Specifically, EE-MLLM can accurately identify guitar's position.